-- Unilever men's grooming brand Axe has partnered with with esports content and tournament provider Eleague, which is a partnership of Turner Sports and talent agency IMG, according to a press release.
+- Unilever men's grooming brand Axe has partnered with esports content and tournament provider Eleague, which is a partnership of Turner Sports and talent agency IMG, according to a press release.

 - Axe will be the official personal care partner of Eleague.
 One of the first activations will take place April 5-8, when Axe will sponsor the first-ever Eleague x Rocket League Game Zone, which will take place at the Minneapolis Convention Center as part of the Final Four Fan Fest presented by Capital One.